-Secessionist movements, such as the Catalan movement in Spain, as well as government or other responses to such movements, may also create instability and uncertainty in the region.
-In addition, the national politics of European countries have been unpredictable and subject to influence by disruptive political groups and ideologies.
+In addition, the national politics of European countries have been unpredictable and subject to influence by disruptive political groups, ideologies, and polarizing political events such as the conflict between Israel and Hamas.
+Secessionist movements, as well as government or other responses to such movements, may create instability and uncertainty in a country or region.
 European governments may be subject to change and such countries may experience social and political unrest.
 Unanticipated or sudden political or social developments may result in sudden and significant investment losses.
-Europe has also been struggling with mass migration from the Middle East and Africa.
-The occurrence of terrorist incidents throughout Europe also could impact financial markets.
-The impact of these events is not clear but could be significant and far-reaching and materially impact the value and liquidity of a Fund's investments.
+The occurrence of terrorist incidents throughout Europe and in the Middle East also could impact financial markets, as could military conflicts.
+For example, Houthi attacks on commercial shipping in the Red Sea and Gulf of Aden, and retaliatory action, may disrupt supply chains and cause difficulties for impacted businesses, including those that wish to ship goods through that route.
+The impact of these kinds of events could be significant and far-reaching and materially impact the value and liquidity of a Fund's investments.
 Russia's war with Ukraine has negatively impacted European economic activity.
-The effects on the economies of European countries of the Russia/Ukraine war and Russia's response to sanctions imposed by the U.S. and other countries are impossible to predict, but have been and could continue to be significant.
+Additionally, Russia may continue to attempt to assert its influence in the European region through economic or even military measures.
+The Russia/Ukraine war and Russia's response to sanctions imposed by the U.S. and other countries are impossible to predict, but have severely impacted the performance of the economies of European and other countries, including through adverse effects to global financial and energy markets, global supply chains and global growth, and consequential inflation.